calchulus/charitETH/README.md

 From this dashboard, they can one-click right to the KyberSwap Widget portals to sell only on the parameter that they receive the full 100% of the minimum threshhold for the token (default on KyberSwap Widget is 97%).

-To-Do:

-A how to use Kyber Swap:

-Set parameters to at least 99%.

 If tokens are unsold, we don&#39;t want the charity to panic, nor do we want to worry if Kyber doesn&#39;t support some of the tokens that we have collected during charity.